-correlation for technical skills is highest when it comes first.
-This matches well with observations from the field that noncognitive questions, which are more abstract, tend to raise eyebrows when the survey starts with them, whereas discussion about farming practices allowed a smoother start.
-Hence careful attention to the order of different modules when designing a survey instrument can reduce measurement error, while survey duration and fatigue may not be that important.
-Good practice may be to start with questions on topics that the respondents are comfortable talking about, and ask more abstract noncognitive questions towards the end of the survey, when respondents are more at ease.
+Instead, the test-retest correlation for noncognitive skills was highest when it comes last, and differences between different test-retest combinations are significant.
+In contrast, the test-retest correlation for technical skills is highest when it comes first.
+This matches well with observations from the field that noncognitive questions, which are more abstract, tend to raise eyebrows when the survey starts with them, whereas discussion about farming practices allows a smoother start.
+Therefore careful attention to the order of different modules when designing a survey instrument can reduce measurement error, while survey duration and fatigue may not be that important.
+Good practice may be to start with questions on topics that the respondents are comfortable talking about and to ask more abstract noncognitive questions towards the end of the survey, when respondents are more at ease.

-D. Acquiescence bias: implications and corrections
+D. Acquiescence Bias: Implications and Corrections

 Acquiescence bias may be more likely in populations with lower levels of education or cognition than those for which Big Five questionnaires and lower-order noncognitive subscales were originally designed.
 The bottom panel in Figure 1, showing a strong negative correlation between the acquiescence score and the cognitive index (left) or the educational level (right), is suggestive in this regard.
-The gradients are steep, and the acquiescence score is twice as large for somebody with no education compared to somebody with 10 years of education.
+The gradients are steep, and the acquiescence score is twice as large for somebody with no education than somebody with ten years of education.
 This is consistent with qualitative observations during piloting: "yea-saying" was more likely when respondents did not fully understand a question, which happened more often for lower educated individuals.

 Strikingly, the acquiescence score shows a strong negative correlation with yields as well.
-The coefficient of correlation with the average rank of maize yield is -0.15, with a p-value < 0.0001.
+The coefficient of correlation with the average rank of maize yield is -0.15, with a p-value <0.0001.
 Hence farmers with a higher propensity of agreeing with different statements have lower yields on average.
-The importance of acquiescence bias and its high correlation with both cognitive skills and outcomes of interest imply that the effects of the noncognitive skills may be confounded with response patterns when the later are not properly dealt with.
+The importance of acquiescence bias and its high correlation with both cognitive skills and outcomes of interest imply that the effects of the noncognitive skills may be confounded with response patterns when the latter are not properly handled.

-Because acquiescence bias leads to observable contradictions in the responses of reversed and non-reversed items, it can be corrected for, as we do in this paper.
-For this it is preferable to balance reverse and non-reversed items in all scales, a practice commonly used in psychology but often ignored by economists.
-As reverse items can be harder to understand or translate, they may require more adaptation (e.g. avoiding double negations that confuse respondents).
-While it may be tempting to instead drop reverse items, the benefits of being able to measure and correct acquiescence bias seem to outweigh the costs.
+Because acquiescence bias leads to observable contradictions in the responses of reversed and nonreversed items, it can be corrected for, as we do in this study.34 For this it is preferable to balance reverse and nonreversed items in all scales, a practice